sarthaknp977/Scripting-Language/README.md

 4. Get name, legs, color, age, and bark value from the dog object.
 5. Set new properties for the dog object: breed, getDogInfo.

-### 25. Create an object literal `personAccount` that contains:

-- Properties: `firstName`, `lastName`, `incomes`, `expenses`.
-- Methods: `totalIncome`, `totalExpense`, `accountInfo`, `addIncome`, `addExpense`, `accountBalance`.
+### Create an object literal called personAccount.
+It has firstName, lastName, incomes, expenses properties and it has totalIncome, totalExpense, accountInfo,addIncome,addExpense and accountBalance methods.
+Incomes is a set of incomes and its description and expenses is a set of incomes and its description.

 ### 26. Write a JavaScript function `tenMostFrequentWords` that returns the ten most frequent words from a user-provided string.

 ### 27. Write a JavaScript program that performs the following DOM manipulations:

 1. Create an `index.html` file and put four `p` elements as above:
-    - Get the first paragraph using `document.querySelector(tagname)` and tag name.
+2. Get the first paragraph using `document.querySelector(tagname)` and tag name.
-    - Get each of the paragraphs using `document.querySelector('#id')` and by their id.
+3. Get each of the paragraphs using `document.querySelector('#id')` and by their id.
-    - Get all the `p` elements as a `NodeList` using `document.querySelectorAll(tagname)` and by their tag name.
+4. Get all the `p` elements as a `NodeList` using `document.querySelectorAll(tagname)` and by their tag name.
-    - Loop through the `NodeList` and get the text content of each paragraph.
+5. Loop through the `NodeList` and get the text content of each paragraph.
-    - Set text content to the fourth paragraph: `Fourth Paragraph`.
+6. Set text content to the fourth paragraph: `Fourth Paragraph`.
-    - Set id and class attributes for all the paragraphs using different attribute setting methods.
+7. Set id and class attributes for all the paragraphs using different attribute setting methods.
-    - Change the style of each paragraph using JavaScript (e.g., color, background, border, font-size, font-family).
+8. Change the style of each paragraph using JavaScript (e.g., color, background, border, font-size, font-family).
-    - Select all paragraphs and loop through each element.
+9. Select all paragraphs and loop through each element.
 Set the first and third paragraph to green, and the second and fourth paragraph to red.
-    - Set text content, id, and class to each paragraph.
+10. Set text content, id, and class to each paragraph.

 ### 28. Write a JavaScript program that: